lebrunthibault/Protocol-0-backend/README.md

 ways
 (cannot use threading, asyncio, python3, a bunch of system libraries etc ...)

-This repo has none of these limitations and exposes an API to the protocol0 script while also being able to do the opposite : calling the script by dispatching script commands.
+This repo has none of these limitations and exposes an API to the protocol0 script while also being able to do the opposite : calling the script by dispatching script RPC commands.

 - I used python 3.7
 - I'm on windows 10 (So a some library code is relative to windows (in particular windows and keyboard management))